schuster/aps-conformance-checker/README.md

 desugar.rkt			Nanopass-based desugarer for the bigger language (desugars down to CSA)

-graph.rkt           A simple graph implementation
+graph.rkt           A simple graph implementation and related algorithms

 raft.rkt			A larger test of the conformance-checker, for an implementation of Raft